-We provide families with resources, information, family support events, personal development, hospital visits, home visits and other assistance.
+We provide families with resources, information, family support events,

 Through this, we support parents' needs and support kidney kids to have the best possible experiences.

 Our mission is to support kidney kids and their families/whānau throughout New Zealand on their journey with kidney disease.